AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/backend/protobuf.md

 get called when the `ExportDocument` event happened.
 The calling route as the picture shown below.

 1. Repository constructs the `TextBlockEventExportDocument` class, and call `send()` function.
-2. Front-end's FFI serializes the event and the `ExportPayload` to bytes.
+2. Front-end's FFI serializes the event and the `ExportPayloadPB` to bytes.
 3. The bytes were sent to Back-end.
-4. Back-end's FFI deserializes the bytes into the corresponding `event` and `ExportPayload`.
+4. Back-end's FFI deserializes the bytes into the corresponding `event` and `ExportPayloadPB`.
-5. The dispatcher sends the `ExportPayload` to the module that registers as the event handler.
+5. The dispatcher sends the `ExportPayloadPB` to the module that registers as the event handler.
 6. Module's `export_handler` function gets called with the event and data.
+7. At the end, `export_handler` will return 'ExportDataPB', which will be post to the frontend.

 ![file : event_map.plantuml](https://raw.githubusercontent.com/AppFlowy-IO/docs/main/uml/output/FlowySDK-Protobuf_Communication.svg)